Whatever skin graces your face and body, a great moisturizer is your best defense against the ravages of winter weather.

 Our pick: Sunday Riley Juno Essential Face Oil

 You’ll also want to stick with something lightweight and full of gentle ingredients like shea butter and antioxidants.
 To play it really safe, consider a formula that doesn’t contain oils — they may aggravate your skin further — and instead relies on aloe for moisturizing properties.

 For heavy-duty hand moisture:

 Don’t be afraid to slather on the thickest, goopiest stuff you can get your dry little hands on.
 Seriously, one of my favorite things to do during the winter is load my hands up with a skin salve, massage it in, then cover my slimy hands in a clean pair of socks (or gloves made specifically for this purpose if you have the foresight to buy them) and go to sleep.
 I wake up with socks for hands and baby-soft, highly-moisturized paws.
 (You can do the same for your feet, too.)
 If that’s not something you’d be into, a plain ol’ salve applied liberally and often will do the trick.

 Our pick: Lanolips Golden Dry Allover Skin Salve

 For the rest of your body:

-When it’s cold and dry out, nothing beats standby coconut oil for full-body conditioning.
-For the best results, use it right after a shower or bath when your skin is best able to soak it up and don’t be afraid to really get into all the nooks and crannies.
-(You’re an English muffin, baby!)
+When it’s cold and dry out, nothing beats a multi-taking botanical oil for full-body conditioning.
+For the best results, use it right after a shower or bath when your skin is best able to soak it up, and don’t be afraid to really get into all the nooks and crannies.
 Feel free to use whatever is left on your hands as a nice little treatment for the ends of your hair.